What is Forest Bathing?

 First, it is helpful to find a mature forest.
 If this isn’t possible, then you can use a natural space or garden.
 Remember it’s mature trees that are best.
 Then you need to spend the proper amount of time.
 Strolling around a variety of trees enables us to gain exposure to the most phytoncides.
 Running through the forest doesn’t work.
 It doesn’t give you enough time to absorb them.
 Also, researchers found that being “calm” and peaceful helped with our ability to absorb these elements.
 So, you need to spend enough time in one place for you to absorb the compounds.
 These observations provide guidelines on the best practices to obtain the best results.
 This is where the second part of the process comes in.

 The second part of the forest bathing is Mindfulness Meditation (follow the link for details on this practice).
-Research shows when participants combine the two processes together they receive the maximum benefit.
-Why and how does this mindfulness practice increase the effectiveness?
-It’s probably because mindfulness enables us to move our focus from internal thoughts to the external, to the forest around us.
+Research shows that when participants combine the two processes together they receive the maximum benefit.
+Why and how does this mindfulness practice increase effectiveness?
+This is probably because mindfulness enables us to move our focus from internal thoughts to the external, to the surrounding forest.